AquibAziz/azure-python-automation/README.md

 ### What it does

-Enumerates every linked service in an ADF instance and maps it to its full dependency graph — datasets, pipelines, Key Vault credentials, and trigger schedules.
+Enumerates every linked service in an ADF instance and maps its full dependency graph:

 | Sheet | Contents |
 |-------|----------|